Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 Critics say it's the latest attack on the LGBTQ+ community by the DeSantis administration and Republican-controlled Legislature, including restrictions on gender-affirming care and Florida's so-called Don't Say Gay law, which banned classroom discussion about sexual orientation and gender identity in certain grades.

-In Tampa, a “Back the Blue” mural on the street outside police headquarters is tagged for removal, city spokesman Joshua Cascio said.
-Also on the list are painted bike lanes outside of an Orlando elementary school that were designed by two fourth-graders who won a Florida Department of Transportation art contest.
+In Tampa, a “Back the Blue” mural on the street outside police headquarters is tagged for removal, city spokesperson Joshua Cascio said.
+Also on the list are painted bike lanes outside an Orlando elementary school that were designed by two fourth graders who won a Florida Department of Transportation art contest.
+A racing themed crosswalk in front of Daytona International Speedway was painted over overnight late Tuesday and early Wednesday.

 Miami Beach was given a Sept.
 4 deadline to remove its rainbow crosswalk on Ocean Drive — a time frame similar to those given to other Florida communities.